Neon-Purplelight/klima_kompass_navigator/README.md

 ## Important Note for Using on Render

-To facilitate easy and accessible use, the dashboard is hosted on the Render platform at [https://klima-kompass-navigator.onrender.com/](https://klima-kompass-navigator.onrender.com/).
+To facilitate easy and accessible use, the dashboard is hosted on the Render platform at [https://klima-kompass-navigator.onrender.com/](https://klima-kompass-navigator.onrender.com/)(The initial initialization of the application may take a few seconds).
 However, please note that the application on Render is limited to 512MB of RAM.
 If the dashboard exceeds this memory limit, it may crash, and the application will be temporarily unavailable until the system automatically restarts it.
 This can particularly occur during data-intensive queries or high user traffic.

 ## Local Installation